scientific-python/blog.scientific-python.org/content/posts/scientific-python/dev-summit-1-sparse/index.md

   - `isinstance(A, sparray)` or alternatively `issparse(A) and A._is_array`: True when a sprase array.
   - `isspmatrix(A)` or alternatively `issparse() and not A._is_array`: True when a sparse matrix.
     To check the format of a sparse array or matrix use `A.format == "csr"` or similar.
-- We updated the `sparray` interface, leaving `spmatrix` untouched for backward compatibility.
-- We made decisions about how to approach the "creation functions" for sparse arrays.
+- Made decisions about how to approach the "creation functions" for sparse arrays.
   The big-picture approach is to introduce new functions with an `_array` suffix which construct sparse arrays.
 The old names will continue to create sparse matrix until post-deprecation removal.